 37. Be aware that a porter will take your luggage

-Give him a tip for his service (see #30), and go check in for your cruise.
+Give your porter a tip for their service (see #30), and go check in for your cruise.
 It’s time to relax!

 Are you planning your first cruise?
 I’d love to hear from you.
 Or for you seasoned cruisers, are there any cruise tips you’d like to add?
 Let me know in the comments below!